— EVERYTHING FLOWS —

 But there is a striking consonance with our own knowledge.
 Four phases of matter.
 The realization that the fourth is in some sense the first.

-Is this just raw intuition?
+Was it just raw intuition?

 It’s possible.
 Maybe he saw it in visions.
 In the course of some Eleusinian initiation, perhaps…